 In general, any \set or \override commands should go in the "select snippets" section, which means that they should go in LSR and not the .itely file.
 For some cases, the command obviously belongs in the "main text" (i.e., not inside @predefined or @morerefs or whatever) - instrument names are a good example of this.

+'''

 \set Staff.instrumentName = "foo"

 On the other side of this,

-'''

 \override Score.Hairpin.after-line-breaking = ##t

+clearly belongs in LSR.

 '''